DorianJoubaud/CounterFactualAugmentation-CFA/README.md

 ## Author
 - Original Algorithm: Mohammed Temraz and Mark T. Keane
-- Python Implementation: [Your Name]
+- Python Implementation: Dorian Joubaud

-## License
-[Specify the license under which this library is released, if applicable]

 ## Citation
 If you use this library in your research, please cite the original paper: